128technology/docs/docs/hdwr_whitebox_port_layout.md

     * [GUI through LAN port](intro_installation_image.md#associate-the-router-with-mist)
     * [PCLI `adopt`command](intro_installation_image.md#adopt-the-router-from-the-ssr-pcli)

 In some cases, the Silicom Madrid 90500-0151-G61 has been found to have variations in port layout.
 This is likely due to changing manufacturing requirements.
-Users should be aware that while these variations are supported, it may require some investigation to determine the correct port layout.
 The following additional port layout has been identified:
 - WAN/Internet port: ge0/0/1
 - LAN port: ge0/0/6